keylagonzalezabad/CitySearchTool-K-means-Agglomerative/README.md

 ## City Search Tool

-- Purpose: Find a suitible city to move in according to your priorities/personality traits.
+- Purpose: Find a suitable city to move in according to your priorities/personality traits.

 ### Database